 2. Scented Litter

-The best way to avoid a dirty litter box smell is to clean early and often.
+The best way to avoid a dirty litter box smell is to clean it frequently.
 Your cat may be agreeable to scoopable litter, which can help decrease cat urine smells.
-You can also try a litter box that has a flap door or uses carbon air filters.
+You can also try a litter box with flap doors or carbon air filters.

 3. Unfamiliar Litter Texture